-Car dealerships have everything that hackers and scam artists love.
+Car dealerships have everything that hackers and scam artists love and need to focus on cyber-security therefore.
 You deal with high-value items and handle large amounts of money.
-You deal with people’s banks directly and process stacks of personal information that could be used for identity theft.
+Car dealers deal with people’s banks directly and process stacks of personal information that could be used for identity theft.
 You process payment information like debit and credit cards and cars are a favorite way to blow through stolen money or ruin the life of someone whose identity has been stolen.
 To a hacker, a car dealership looks like a playground which means that it’s your job as the honest professionals trying to run a business to protect yourself, your customers, and your staff members from the inevitable attacks.

 Cyber-Security and Social Engineering

 However, having a strong firewall, encryption, and virus-scanning software isn’t enough anymore to stop the really determined cyber-criminals.
 The new name of the game is social engineering, using deception and false human connection to lure staff members into making a critical mistake.
 Sometimes, the scam isn’t even to get malware onto your computer, but rather to steal information directly from the employee themselves, tricking them into giving away important personal or account information about a customer or performing an action that they shouldn’t.
 In order to keep your employees safe, it’s vital that they are fully trained in data protection on every possible level.

 1) Protect Line-of-Sight

 Start by explaining that hackers aren’t the only criminals.
 People can and will come in under false pretenses, hoping to get a look at someone else’s account information.
 Guests claiming to be the spouses, friends, and family members of your customers may ask to check on information, then try to get a look at something else while the account is up on the staff member’s screen.
 There are several reasons why someone might want a peek at another person’s car dealership information including looking for financial information, an identity to steal, or stalking.